timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_ColorSpectrum_ThirdComponent.md

 #### Property Value
+<a href="T_Avalonia_Controls_ColorComponent">ColorComponent</a>

+## Remarks
-<a href="T_Avalonia_Controls_ColorComponent">ColorComponent</a>This property should be used for any external color slider that represents the third component of the color.
+This property should be used for any external color slider that represents the third component of the color.
 Note that this property uses the generic <a href="T_Avalonia_Controls_ColorComponent">ColorComponent</a> type instead of the more accurate <a href="T_Avalonia_Controls_HsvComponent">HsvComponent</a> to allow direct usage by the generalized color sliders.

 ## See Also